konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 - `predict` to define how the model classifies Pages as first or non-first. **NB:** the classification needs to be run on the Page level, not the Document level – the result of classification is reflected in `is_first_page` attribute value, which is unique to the Page class and is not present in Document class.
-Pages with `is_first_page = True` become splitting points, thus, each new sub-Document has a Page predicted as first as its starting point.
+Pages with `is_first_page = True` become splitting points, thus, each new Sub-Document has a Page predicted as first as its starting point.

 To begin, we will make all the necessary imports and initialize the `ContextAwareFileSplittingModel` class:
 ```python